wovo/torsor/readme.md

 https://github.com/boostorg/units) is probably the most widely known library of this type.
 It is a big library, aparently without a gentle introduction.
+Joke:

-It is rumoured that the set of people who fully understand unit tehory is small, as is the set of people who understand C++11 enough to write (and some people say *use*) such a library.
+> The set of people who fully understand
+> unit tehory is small, as is the set of people who understand
+> C++11 enough to write (and some people say *use*) such a library.
-The intersection of those two sets contains exactly two people, who happen to be the authors of boots::units.
+> The intersection of those two sets contains exactly two people,
+> who happen to be the two authors of boots::units.

 ## torsors